Leaf-Agriculture/docs/docs/files_endpoints.md

 &nbsp<span class="badge badge--warning">PUT</span> `/batch/{id}/retry`

-If a batch uploaded processing does not complete as expected, this endpoint allows you to try processing again, at least one more time, just sending the batch `id`.
+If a batch upload does not complete as expected, this endpoint allows you to try again.
+This will only attempt to convert uploaded data that didn't succeed processing before, any existing converted files won't be affected.

 <Tabs
   defaultValue="sh"